pivotal-cf/syslog-migration-release/README.md

 # PCF Syslog Migration Release

 This is a fork of [syslog-release](https://github.com/cloudfoundry/syslog-release) to transition tiles which currently provide their own log forwarding implementation into a world where syslog responsibilities are more centralized.
 Changes should always be made in the upstream syslog release with the only exception of migration-related changes which must have a specific end of life goal.
+If you do want to make changes to syslog-migration-release, you should add tests to     [the ruby tests](./spec) and the [acceptance tests](./tests).
 All customizations must be configured via `syslog.migration.*` properties) and those defaults must be equivalent to the upstream defaults.
 Once a tile is no longer configuring `syslog.migration.*` properties, they should switch to the upstream syslog release.
 Available migration properties:

  * `syslog.migration.disabled` - If true, do not reconfigure rsyslog or forward /var/vcap/sys/log files (nearly equivalent to not installing the job).
  * `syslog.migration.insistent_custom_rule` - Rule will be applied even if the above property is `true`